-Look into factors such as anatomy teaching, and how early on students receive clinical exposure.
-Some medical schools will have several years of pre-clinical work, whilst others may incorporate clinical aspects from the very beginning.
-If possible, speak to students at that medical school, and get some feedback about how they’re finding the teaching.
+You should also look into factors such as anatomy teaching, and how early on students receive clinical exposure.
+Some Medical Schools will have a couple of years of pre-clinical work, whilst others may incorporate clinical aspects from the very beginning.

-A large medical school will give you the opportunity to meet plenty of people and will offer a diverse range of well-established extra-curricular society activities.
+A large School will give you the opportunity to meet plenty of people and will offer a diverse range of well-established extra-curricular society activities.
 However, students may be sent far away for placements due to lack of availability in local hospitals.
-Some also may feel that they can be “lost in the system”, as there is less of a personal connection between the medical school and the individual students.
+Some also may feel that they can be “lost in the system”, as there is less of a personal connection between the School and the individual students.

 Consider what is important to you – is it shops that stay open late, or having lots of options for leisure activities?
 Perhaps you want to go somewhere near the countryside, or maybe you can’t think of anything worse than that?

 Another consideration would be the distance from your family and home.
 Some are happy to get as far away as possible, but others feel terribly homesick.
 Many people like being far away enough from home to be independent, but close enough to be able to easily visit.
 This may be difficult to imagine if you’ve never been away from home, but it is important as it can really affect your university experience.

 Try to speak to some Med Students at each university to get a sense of what their day-to-day life is really like.
 You’ll easily find students on Instagram and many are really keen to help aspiring Medics!
 See if you can speak to students via tools like Unibuddy or at Offer Holder Events.

 It’s a good idea to attend Offer Holder events, as it gives the university another chance to remind you of why you wanted to apply in the first place.
 You should get a much clearer idea of what student life would be like, and a sense of whether you can see yourself there for five years or more.